Hello everybody! I am so happy to see so many participants today, regardless of their gender.

 HENNGE continues to provide more services to our more diverse clients and to deal with various issues.
 Therefore, it is important that we celebrate diversity and understand it.
 It was also a great opportunity to speak with HENNGE members directly.
 In the near future, I would like to have another similar session offline as well.

 I was encouraged that there are a lot of male participants today, which means that they are interested in this kind of topic as well.
 I have always felt that a person who knows what it feels like to be a minority is resilient in the global environment, since the global environment is full of diversity.
 Therefore, in order for HENNGE to become a real global company, we must not only know about minority-related issues but all of us must try to put ourselves in their shoes.
-We could not cover everything during this session but we hope that it gave you some ideas on what diversity, equality, and inclusion really mean.

 I thank all the panelists today.
 In order to further promote equality and inclusion at HENNGE, all the HENNGE members must recognize their importance and necessity.
 And for that, we will stay open-minded, learn from each other’s experience, and continue our discussion.